fatalis/SourceSplit/README.md

 You don't need to mess with this unless your game's process isn't listed.
 All of the fully supported games (and a few others) are added by default.

 #### Alternate Timing Method
 This makes it show Real Time when comparing against Game Time, and vice versa.
 Doesn't work when SourceSplit is activated via the Splits Editor.
+Use [Alternate Timing Method by Dalet] as an alternative.

 Fully Supported Games
 ---------------------